mrorigo/ensample/docs/SPEC.md

 ## 6. Configuration and Observability

-`MDAPFlow-MCP` is highly configurable via environment variables and extensively instrumented for observability.
+`Ensample` is highly configurable via environment variables and extensively instrumented for observability.

 ### 6.1 Configuration